es92/Singularity-Map/README.md

 [**Try it →**](https://es92.github.io/Singularity-Map/)

-68 questions.
-13 possible outcomes.
+~20 questions per path.
+28 possible futures.
 Your choices determine the path.

 ## What is this?

 An interactive choose-your-own-adventure through the future of AI.
 You answer questions about AI capability, alignment, governance, and power — and the app shows you the future your answers imply, with a narrative timeline of how it unfolds.

 Outcomes range from The Flourishing (genuine shared abundance) to The Ruin (civilizational catastrophe), with everything in between: plateaus, captures, standoffs, escapes, and chaos.
+13 outcome families branch into 28 distinct variants.

 The app also generates personalized vignettes based on your profession and country — how each world event reaches you specifically.